-Besides the sights and sounds, Hong Kong is a foodie’s heaven for Muslim travellers, with proper halal certification available.
+Besides the sights and sounds, Hong Kong is a foodie’s heaven for Muslims, with proper halal certification available.
 From local Cantonese to Middle Eastern cuisine, Muslims who explore this great city will be spoilt for choice on where to have their next meal.
 To make that choice easier, here are our top recommendations in some of the city’s most popular areas.

 Skyscrapers, shopping malls and luxury hotels tower over you as you walk along the streets here.
 To escape all the excitement of the city, take the Peak Tram to Victoria Peak and enjoy the breathtaking skyline and sea views of Hong Kong.
 Alternatively, enjoy a different view of this city from the Hong Kong Observation Wheel.